In 1995, the Texas Legislature created the Public Education Grant (PEG)

 Yes, all students attending the school that is PEG-identified must be notified that the school they are attending is on the PEG List.

 Student eligibility for PEG transfers is based on assignment to attend a PEG campus in the district of residence.
-Student eligibility expires upon any of the following three conditions:
+Student eligibility expires upon either of two conditions:

 - Completion of all grades offered by the campus upon which eligibility was originally based